mobify/mobify-code-style/css/Readme.md

 This example may seem confusing at first but if we break down each of the selectors that we have, it begins to make more sense.

-**.c-blog** — This is a component.
+`.c-blog` This is a component.
 It describes a high level module or component.
 In this instance, it describes the container for all of our blog posts.

-**.c-blog__title** — This is a sub-component.
+`.c-blog__title` This is a sub-component.
 It's always a child of a module or component.
 In this instance, it is a title for our blog post container

-**.c-blog-post** — This is another component.
+`.c-blog-post` This is another component.
 This one describes a specific blog post.
 We make this its own component because a blog post is not necessarily a child of the blog container.
 It can and should be able to live independently.

-.c--featured — This is a modifier.
+`.c--featured` This is a modifier.
 It is always chained to a component or sub-component.
 In this instance, it describes a different way of displaying a component.

-**.c-blog-post__time** — Like before, this is another sub-component.
+`.c-blog-post__time` Like before, this is another sub-component.
 This time it belongs to the c-blog-post.
 It's still a subcomponent even though it is not a direct child of the component.

 ### Components